LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 # Lesson 3 - Register page

-In this lesson we are going to create Register page, make some app layout, and, add routes with links.
+In this lesson, we are going to create a Register page, make some app layouts, and, add routes with links.

 1. Register page template

-First create a new vue component `src/views/Auth/RegisterView.vue`
+First, create a new vue component `src/views/Auth/RegisterView.vue`

 ```vue
 <template>